tarhakobian/RewardsProgram/Readme.md

 This application demonstrates how to implement simple CRUD operations and a rewards calculation feature in Java using PostgreSQL as the database.
 It also shows how to use Flyway for version controlling the database schema and JDBC templates to execute native SQL scripts.
+In addition, the included Docker Compose file makes it easy to quickly start a PostgreSQL container for testing or development purposes.
+To quickly call the APIs and test them, you can navigate to the request folder in the project directory.
+This folder contains .http files that you can use with a REST client like Postman or the REST client extension in Visual Studio Code.
+Simply open the desired .http file and use the Send Request button to make the API call.
+This can save you time and effort when testing the application's functionality.
-In addition, the included Docker Compose file makes it easy to quickly start a PostgreSQL container for testing or development purposes.The presentation will also include a live demo of the application, which will make it easier to understand the functionality and how the different parts of the project fit together.
+The presentation will also include a live demo of the application, which will make it easier to understand the functionality and how the different parts of the project fit together.